- I. The basics of the Supply Chain Act

 - that the business area of the subsidiary correspond to the business area of the parent company, for example, when the subsidiary manufactures and exploits the same products or provides the same services as the parent company.

 These indications must already be in existence.
 It would not be enough, for example, for a group-wide compliance system to only be planned, but not yet implemented.
-It is not necessary, however, that the decisive influence has already been exercised with a view to complying with the due diligenceobligations pursuant to the LkSG.
+It is not necessary, however, that the decisive influence has already been exercised with a view to complying with the due diligence obligations pursuant to the Supply Chain Act.

-9. Does a foreign enterprise whose German subsidiary is covered by the LkSG have to set up a risk management system in line with the LkSG at the level of the subsidiary, or can this also be done at the global level?
+10. Does a foreign enterprise whose German subsidiary is covered by the Supply Chain Act have to set up a risk management system in line with the Supply Chain Act at the level of the subsidiary, or can this also be done at the global level?

-In terms of the LkSG, the decisive aspect is that (subsidiary) enterprises are complying with the statutory requirements.
+In terms of the Supply Chain Act, the decisive aspect is that (subsidiary) enterprises are complying with the statutory requirements.
 This can be accomplished via a uniform risk management system at group level or via a risk management system designed by the German subsidiary itself.

-10. To what extent do enterprises of a German parent company abroad fall within the LkSG’s scope of application as part of the "business area"?
-Does being part of a parent company's business area mean that subsidiaries have to comply with the full list of due diligence obligations even if they do not do any business in Germany?
+11. To what extent do group companies of a German parent company abroad fall within the Supply Chain Act’s scope of application as part of the “business area”?
+Does being part of a parent company’s business area mean that subsidiaries have to comply with the full list of due diligence obligations even if they do not do any business in Germany?

-If the German parent company has a decisive influence on a foreign subsidiary (cf. Section 2 (6) LkSG), then it must fulfil all due diligence obligations with respect to the subsidiary, regardless of whether or not the subsidiary does business in Germany or exports to Germany.
+If the German parent company has a decisive influence on a foreign subsidiary (cf. section 2 (6) Supply Chain Act), then it must fulfil all due diligence obligations with respect to the subsidiary, regardless of whether the subsidiary does business in Germany or exports to Germany.

 The parent company is considered to have a decisive influence if it exerts this influence itself.
 This may also come via an intermediary subsidiary.

-12. In the case of foreign companies with German branches that are within the scope of the LkSG, is the due diligence obligation limited to matters that occur in Germany?
+13. In the case of foreign undertakings with German branches that are within the scope of the Supply Chain Act, is the due diligence obligation limited to matters that occur in Germany?

-No. Same as in the case of German companies, the due diligence obligation covers all world-wide supply chains that are initiated or controlled by the foreign company, regardless of where the branch is located.
+No. Same as in the case of German undertakings, the due diligence obligation covers all world-wide supply chains that are initiated or controlled by the foreign undertaking, regardless of where the branch is located.

 V. Protected human rights and environmental issues in detail